SEARCH TEMPLE HEALTH

 Frances Pollock, Jeanes Campus PFAC Advisor

-As I consider the countless interactions with the hospital itself and people attached to it, I am most struck by the sense of constancy I experience here, or why else would I rely so strongly on Jeanes Campus?
-Thinking back, one extremely important intervention with me, as a family member, was a conversation I had with an empathetic, gentle pulmonary doctor in ICU when it appeared it would be necessary to disconnect my dad from life support.
-I experienced kindness and understanding from the nursing staff during some very difficult days, as well as from the pastoral care person after he passed away.
+As I consider the countless interactions with the hospital itself and the people attached to it, I am most struck by the sense of constancy I experience here, or why else would I rely so strongly on Jeanes Campus?
+Thinking back, one extremely important intervention with me, as a family member, was a conversation I had with an empathetic, gentle pulmonary doctor in the ICU when it appeared it would be necessary to disconnect my dad from life support.
+I experienced kindness and understanding from the nursing staff during some very difficult days and from the pastoral care person after he passed away.

 When I was invited to join the PFAC, I agreed to find out what it entailed.
 As I grew to understand the philosophy behind it, I was struck by its comprehensive view of health care.
 Since I have been a nurse for 50 years, and a family therapist for 30, I look at the concept from the inside and the outside.